 Regardless of how challenging adapting to a contractor or agency might be, they can be a very useful asset to a business.
-Contractors, with their expertise, fill in gaps on subjects that fully onboarded employees may not have the skills or time for.
-However, in situations when contractors, or an agency, are hired, problems can occur when finding a middle ground between the client trusting them to complete the job while not directing their every move and still ensuring that the contractor isn’t careless or drifting away from the client’s needs.
+Contractors with their expertise, fill in gaps on subjects that fully onboarded employees may not have the skills or time for.
+However, in situations when contractors (or an agency) are hired, problems can occur when finding a happy medium between the client trusting them to complete the job while not directing their every move but still ensuring that the contractor isn’t careless or drifting away from the client’s needs.
 (For the sake of this article to express a similar idea, the terms agency and contractor will be used interchangeably.)

 Contractors are hired for their proficiency in a specific field.
-Despite this, it is not uncommon to have a copious amount of supervision by a client, leading to frustrated contractors and clients.
-Contractors, who often also run their own small business, understand how difficult it is to entrust putting a piece of their business in someone’s hands.
+Despite this, it is not uncommon to have a copious amount of supervision by a client, leading to frustration in both parties.
+Contractors, who often also run their own small business, understand how difficult it is to entrust putting a piece of one’s own business in someone else’s hands.
 But trust isn’t just a concept that small businesses struggle with.
-Corporate employees can also have a tough time depending on contractors; employees may recognize the project in question from previous encounters, making themselves out to be somewhat experts, but grapple to understand how previous experience may not apply to the one at hand.
+Corporate employees can also have a tough time depending on contractors; employees may recognize the project in question from previous slight encounters, making themselves out to be acceptably knowledgeable on the matter, but grapple to understand how previous experience may not apply to the one currently at hand.

-Not only are these external hires more inexpensive than onboarding a full-time employee, but they can bring a broader perspective from their experience with other companies, as well as burdening employees with extra work.
+Not only are external hires more inexpensive than onboarding a full-time employee, but they can bring a broader perspective from their experience with other companies.
+This avoids putting the burden of extra work on employees.
 Following is a starting point for an owner or employee of any size business as they navigate and evaluate sessions with contractors.

 Basics of Trust

 When working with an agency, it’s essential for clients to outline expectations for the contractor in regards to the project/job.
-Before contractors approach a client, they should already understand the client’s conversion funnel and their pipeline concepts, meaning contractors should have foundational knowledge about the business before beginning their contractual work.
+Before contractors meet with a client, they should already understand the client’s conversion funnel and their pipeline concepts, meaning contractors should have foundational knowledge about the business before beginning their contractual work.
 This is because projects are custom tailored to each client.
 Nothing is a ‘one size fits all’.
 After the client’s need is expressed, they should trust their hired professional’s opinions and essentially ‘leave them’ to achieve results.
-No one is perfect; contractors can make mistakes, too.
-If the client is weary of the contractor’s thoughts they should consider a debate or a conversation about it, but not to brush off their advice.
+However, no one is perfect; contractors can make mistakes, too.
+If the client is weary of the agency’s ideas they should discuss it and find a compromise, but don’t brush off their advice immediately.

 When a contractor is hired, it is assumed they are hired because they know their field and how to do their job.
-In this type of business, it is an unwritten rule that a client hires a contractor for their experience, not to tell them what to do.
+In this line of work, a client hires a contractor for their experience, not to tell them what to do.
 (Consider: if the client could undertake the assignment themselves, there would be no need to hire a contractor in the first place.)
 They must communicate what they need accomplished, not necessarily instruct the contractor on how to do it.
-Micromanaging rather than relying on their contractor’s experience will likely waste the client’s time and resources, and perhaps cause the loss of a great contractor.
+Micromanaging rather than relying on a contractor’s experience will likely waste the client’s time and resources, and perhaps lead to the loss of a great contractor.
 Remember, the client will be included in the contractor’s portfolio – their own contracting business is on the line as well.

 As a Client…

 - evaluate the agency beforehand and look at it with a critical eye.
-Would the client be comfortable utilizing the contractor’s services from what is seen either from previous work examples or from what is displayed by the agency’s own business?
-After some progress is complete, reevaluation and comparison of the completed work to what was formerly evaluated is a good practice.
+Would you be comfortable utilizing the contractor’s services from what is seen either from previous work examples or from what is displayed by the agency’s own business?
+After some progress on the job is complete, reevaluation and comparison of this progress to the work that was formerly evaluated is good practice.
 If it is not meeting original expectations, discuss this with the contractor.
 If satisfaction is still not reached, it might be time to consider changing professionals.

 - be prepared to listen to advice and follow the contractor’s lead on the project.
-Odds are, they have done this type of work more often than the client has.
+Odds are, they have done this type of work more often than the you have.
 Trust their experience.

 - expect timely communication.
-The contractor/agency should be meeting deadlines and updating if there are changes, as well as reaching out quickly when a problem occurs or when a question/concern arises.
+The contractor/agency should be meeting deadlines and updating you if there are changes to those deadlines, as well as reaching out quickly when a problem occurs or when a question/concern arises.
 As much as a client needs to provide their customers a great user experience, an agency needs to provide their clients with a positive experience as well.

 Want to learn more about trust in the workplace?
 Check out these references!